macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: March 3, 2018

+**Today's Progress**: It's weekend so more hours to study JS theory.
+I refreshed my knowledge going through the material https://developer.mozilla.org/en-US/docs/Web/JavaScript . #100DaysOfCode

+**Thoughts:** The Wikipedia reader has to wait...

+**Link to work:** not yet.

 ### Day 8: March 2, 2018

 **Today's Progress**: I used jQuery in my Weather App project, so I thought I learn it a little better.
 I went through all the stuff  in w3schools.com and at the end I took the Quiz.
 I got 100%!
 Unbelievable! #100DaysOfCode